Stakeholder Workshop & Policy Recommendations

 It was a pleasure to learn about the diversity of initiatives working towards sustainable urban mobility in their cities.
 Especially the international comparison opened up many inspiring perspectives.

 Katja Diehl, She Drives Mobility

-Recommendations for inclusive, accessible, and gender-sensitive mobility
+Recommendations for inclusive, accessible, and gender-sensitive mobility are key

 The recommendations are anchored around three thematic clusters: Cycling in Cities, Transport and Gender Equity, as well as Sustainable Transport Policies.
 The topics addressed in the recommendations thus span from gender equity and social justice to alternative modes of transportation, as well as smart and people-friendly urban planning, some of which are teased below:

 - Reduce transport needs through mixed neighbourhoods and digital work

 - Incentivize alternative (e.g. green and safe) concepts of shared mobility (e.g. only electric vehicles, female drivers)